 - Following that meeting, you will be notified of our decision.
-If you are approved for assistance, a check will be sent directly to your rental agency, mortgage company.
-All decisions are made based on documentation and available funding.
+If you are approved for assistance, a check will be sent directly to your rental agency or mortgage company.

 Guidelines for Service